-of the Parliament to submit a motion for prosecution.
+Firstly, as article 86, par.
+1 reads "only the Parliament has the power to prosecute".
+The process is specified in paragraph 3 and demands at least 30 members of the Parliament to submit a motion for prosecution.
 On this motion, the Parliament decides by absolute majority to set up a special parliamentary committee for conducting a preliminary examination; the findings of the committee are introduced to the Plenum which decides by absolute majority on whether the prosecution shall begin or not.

 The rationale of this provision refers to an institutional guarantee for the protection of the cabinet members from proceedings, in order to focus on their tasks undisturbed.
-Indeed, as has been aptly pointed out,7 in recent years every governmental action in the direction of privatization, public procurement, project assignment etc. is characterized by the opposition of the time as an undercover criminal action; in addition, especially in the times of crisis, people tend to equalize political and economic decisions with committing high treason on behalf of the government,8 an attitude that has been also included in the rhetoric of certain political parties.9 Even in a smaller scale, ministerial decisions may contravene with personal interests; a fact that could lead to the conversion of most of political decisions to criminal cases.
+Indeed, as has been aptly pointed out (Symeonidou-Kastanidou, 2011: 500), in recent years every governmental action in the direction of privatization, public procurement, project assignment etc. is characterized by the opposition of the time as an undercover criminal action; in addition, especially in the times of crisis, people tend to equalize political and economic decisions with committing high treason on behalf of the government, an attitude that has been also included in the rhetoric of certain political parties, most notably the Independent Greeks and Golden Dawn.
+Even in a smaller scale, ministerial decisions may contravene with personal interests; a fact that could lead to the conversion of most of political decisions to criminal cases.
 Should article 86 be absent, the amount of cases against cabinet members would have reached exceptionally high numbers and as a result ministers would be consumed in dealing with substantially unfounded charges at the expense of their governmental tasks.